awsdocs/amazon-emr-release-guide/doc_source/emr-spark-rapids.md

 **2\.
 Configure YARN to use GPU**

 For details on using GPU on YARN, see [Using GPU on YARN](https://hadoop.apache.org/docs/r3.2.1/hadoop-yarn/hadoop-yarn-site/UsingGpus.html) in Apache Hadoop documentation\.
-Here’s a sample configuration:
+Here's a sample configuration:

 ```
 {